MAD9137/f2024/docs/modules/week5/segue.md

 ![Segues](/F2020/assets/img/SeguePassData_8.png)

+## Passing data from one view to the next through a segue

+When navigating from one view to another, you may want to have some data passed from the first viewController to the second.
+This is possible by accessing the second viewController object from within the code of the first, just before the application segues to the next view.
+It is at this point you can set variables in the second viewController class just before changing views.
-## Setting properties of the second ViewController class in the first

-Going back to edit the first viewController class, you will see the next two lines added to an overridden function called prepareForSegue().
+To set the property of the second ViewController class in the first you will go back to edit the first viewController class.
+Below, you will see the next two lines added to an overridden function called prepareForSegue().
 This function is triggered during a segue transition, just before switching focus from the first view tho the second.
 In it we get a reference to the second viewController, and then we set its properties before the segue continues.

 ![Segues](/F2020/assets/img/SeguePassData_9.png)